 While the ideal scenario is to refinance to a lower interest rate and save money compared to your original loan, there are a handful of situations where that won’t be the case.
-For example, there are many upfront costs and fees associated with originating a mortgage loan that are usually rolled into the total costs of the loan.
+For example, there are many upfront costs and fees associated with originating a mortgage loan that is usually rolled into the total costs of the loan.
 If you have to sell your home soon after you refinance, you may never break even on your new loan thanks to those upfront costs.

 Higher Monthly Payments

-Cashing out with a home equity loan or reducing your loan term can save you money, but they can also result in a higher monthly payment.
+Cashing out with a home equity loan or reducing your loan term can save you money, but it can also result in a higher monthly payment.
 Higher monthly payments become an issue if the larger amount strains your monthly budget.
 If you elect to refinance with a higher monthly payment, make sure that you can withstand the increase.

 Down Markets Can Deter Your Efforts

 Areas with declining home values and high or increasing rates of short sales and foreclosures are a higher risk for lenders.
 If those circumstances in your area have deteriorated since you bought your home or last had it appraised, this may lead to a lowball appraisal that will hinder your chances of qualifying for a refinance loan.
 If you’re looking to refinance a property that fits those criteria and can wait, you may want to postpone until the market improves.